 Many would say that women who work outside of the home do all these things as well.
 But as someone who has worked outside of the home, I can attest to the fact that our home was rarely as clean or organized at the time.
 I always felt like I was performing a balancing act that left me less efficient in all areas of my life.
 And Aaron felt me being home was worth losing my paycheck for that comfort.

-And to those that say a childless homemaker does not contribute to society.
+And to those that say a homemaker without kids does not contribute to society.
 I would say she contributes just as much as anyone else.
-If she is living a biblical marriage, she lives by example.
+If she has a happy marriage and home life, she lives by example.
 She cares for her husband and sends a happier spouse out into the world every day.
 She provides a place of hospitality to their friends and family.
 And isn’t that something the world needs more of?
 People thriving in their marriage, growing in their faith, and putting more positivity in the world?

 Need Simple Tips on Homemaking?
 Get our free printable Homemaking 101 when you sign up to get our weekly newsletter (which has great stuff on its own)!
 This is a great printable for tips on setting up your home.
 Know a homemaker just starting out or even someone who could get some tips share this page today!
 Fill out the form below to get your instant download!